 Step Two: The parties agree that any dispute should be resolved through mediation.
-Any such mediation will be held in the city in which the student resides.
+Any such mediation will be held in in the city in which you reside.
 The parties agree to attend and make a sincere and good faith effort to resolve the dispute through this mediation.